osohq/oso/docs/content/any/guides/more/inheritance/index.md

 description: |
   Oso policies make it possible to share rules across related resource types, and override them as needed.
 aliases:
-  - ../../../guides/more/inheritance.html
   - ../../../using/examples/inheritance.html
 ---

-# Resources with Inheritance
+# Share Rules Across Resources

 Some applications have many resources that should have similar authorization rules applied to them.
 This is a common scenario in workflow driven